Yismen/timy/README.md

 - Next you may want to run migrations with command `php artisan migrate`.
 - Add the `use Dainsys\Timy\Timeable` trait to your `User` model.
+- Next, make sure to follow the `laravel/ui` installation guide from https://laravel.com/docs/7.x/authentication
+- Make sure the `App\Providers\BroadcastServiceProvider::class` is uncommented in the `app.config` file.
-- Next, make sure to follow the `laravel/ui` installation guide from https://laravel.com/docs/7.x/authentication The package has it's own views and Vue components and it should work out of the box.
+- The package has it's own views and Vue components and it should work out of the box.
 * Add links to the following end points:
 - Users: URL=`/timy/user`, NAME=`user_dashboard`, GATEWAY(blade @can directive)=`timy-user`
 - Admin Users: URL=`/timy/admin`, NAME=`admin_dashboard`, GATEWAY(blade @can directive)=`timy-admin`